Theobald or Thibault, known as the Trickster, was a vassal of 10th Century West Frankish King Lothair.

-This person is my 27 x great-grandfather.
+He is one of my maternal 27 x great-grandfathers.

 He was born sometime around 910 but history does not record where.
-He is the son of Thibault, Viscount of Tours and his 1st wife, who records do not name1.
+He is the son of Thibault, Viscount of Tours, and his 1st wife, who records do not name1.

 Titles